muppet922/counter-strike-1.6-hacks/readme.md

 ## Who's responsible for my VACaction?
 I am safe?

-Sure not, well most of the cheats available here are undetected.
-Anyway, don't use them if you don't know how to use them.
-It's not my fault if you get VAC banned, banned on myac, sXe, gameguard of whatever anticheat bans you. **I AM NOT REPONSIBLE FOR YOUR ACTIONS**
+Sure not.
+I am not **responsible** if you get get banned by VAC, sXe, myac, gameguard or whatever anticheat bans you.

-Here's a short trick if you want to use them on public gameservers.
-Just write in launch options -insecure, this disables VAC and most of public gameservers are using dproto so players with cracked versions of this game are allowed to play.
-They are not scanned by VAC so they don't have VAC PROTECTION, neither you with -insecure option.
+Here's a trick.
+If you want to cheat on public gameservers, just write in launch options -insecure.
+This disable VAC and you can use the cheats without stress.

 ## VIRUS!!!! wyd.

-Indeed, some of the .exe files triggers your anti-virus with a false-positive announce.
-Nothing to worry about.
-But in time, depends of time every cheat available here will come with a virustotal scan, or you just cand run it find in a sandbox enviroment.
+Indeed, russian spy's everywhere.
+Some of the .exe (if not all) triggers your anti-virus.
+It's a false-positive announce, nothing to worry about.
+If you are really paranoid, use sandbox and virustotal, or any methods available.

-Althought, config files, models and sound files are the most safe files to use.
+Althought, models, config files, sound files, rc files are 99% clean, if they don't use C++, but also the rest of 1% is a false-positive.